Bivalent (genetics): Structure

 A bivalent is the association of two replicated homologous chromosomes having exchanged DNA strand in at least one site called chiasmata.
 Each bivalent contains a minimum of one chiasma and rarely more than three.
 This limited number (much lower than the number of initiated DNA breaks) is due to crossover interference, a poorly understood phenomenon that limits the number of resolution of repair events into crossover in the vicinity of another pre-existing crossover outcome, thereby limiting the total number of crossovers per homologs pair.
-A bivalent is the association of two replicated homologous chromosomes having exchanged DNA strand in at least one site called chiasmata.
-Each bivalent contains a minimum of one chiasma and rarely more than three.
-This limited number (much lower than the number of initiated DNA breaks) is due to crossover interference, a poorly understood phenomenon that limits the number of resolutions of repair events into crossover in the vicinity of another pre-existing crossover outcome, thereby limiting the total number of crossovers per homologs pair.
 Bivalent gene is a gene marked with both H3K4me3 and H3K27me3 epigenetic modification in the same area of this kind and is proposed to play a pivotal role related to pluripotency in embryonic stem (ES) cells.
 Bivalent promoters marked with both H3K27me3 and H3K4me3 histone modifications are characteristic of poised promoters in embryonic stem (ES) cells.
 The model of poised promoters postulates that bivalent chromatin in ES cells is resolved to Mono valency upon differentiation.
 With the availability of single-cell RNA sequencing (scRNA-seq) data, subsequent switches in transcriptional state at bivalent promoters can be studied more closely.